Ezzo, Count Palatine of Lotharingia: Life

 These huge territorial concessions made Ezzo one of the most powerful princes in the Empire.
 Ezzo's growing power and the increased prestige of his house were reflected in the founding of the family, Brauweiler Abbey, the place where his marriage had been celebrated and whose construction begun after a trip to Rome of the couple in 1024.
 The Benedictine monastery, which was consecrated in 1028 by Archbishop Pilgrim of Cologne, was to be the grave and spiritual centre of the Ezzonid dynasty.

-The first member of the family buried there was Ezzo' wife Matilda, who died on 4 November 1025.
+Henry II died in July 1024 without an heir.
+Conrad, a great-grandson of Liutgard of Saxony, daughter of Otto I, was elected King of the Romans.
+In November 1025, Ezzo, who was a supporter of Conrad, invited the Lotharingian nobles to Aachen where they paid homage to the new king, included some, such as Pilgrim, (archbishop of Cologne), who had previously withheld their support.
+Ezzo's wife Matilda died unexpectedly during a visit to Ezzo's brother Hermann in Echtz, while Ezzo was in Aachen.
+She was buried at Brauweiler Abbey.

 Very little is known about Ezzo's later life, but we are told that he died at a great age at Saalfeld on 21 March 1034, and was buried in Brauweiler.

-Ezzo has been quite an impressive personality, even if the reporting on his life and offices, described by the glorifying author of Fundatio monasterii Brunwilarensis may be exaggerated.
+Ezzo life and offices are described in the Fundatio monasterii Brunwilarensis.
 He was mostly active in political affairs when it came to his own interests and the standing of his house, and where he could increase his territories and authority.
-His dexterous management of the favours of Empress Theophano, Emperor Otto III and later Henry II, testify of his personal ambition and political dexterity.
+His management of the favours of Empress Theophano, Emperor Otto III and later Henry II, testify of his personal ambition and political dexterity.